Our Staff

 Pat grew up in Connecticut and came to Fredericksburg by way of the University of Mary Washington.
 She received her Bachelor of Science in 1985 and has since made Fredericksburg her home.
 Pat was hired in 1992 to administer the Indoor Plumbing/Rehabilitation Program, which brought first time indoor plumbing to many area houses.
 She has served as the Director of Client Services, supervisor of the Homemaker Program (assisting frail elderly with housekeeping and errand chores), Title V Coordinator (Older Workers Employment Program), and has coordinated many smaller programs for the Agency.
 Ms. Holland holds affiliations with several boards.
 These include Mental Health America of Fredericksburg, Partners in Aging, TRIAD, and the Caregiver’s Appreciation Luncheon Committee.
 She was the 2016 recipient of the Dr. Wayland Marks Gratitude Award, which recognizes a person who exemplifies the principals of advocating for the senior population of Fredericksburg.

-You can contact Janet at
+You can contact Pat at

 Jennifer has been with Healthy Generations since 2013.
 With almost 20 years of experience in the field of specialized transportation, she is passionate about helping seniors and persons with disabilities maintain their independence through efficient, safe, cost-effective mobility.
 Jennifer is a member of the Virginia Association of Mobility Managers, the Community Transportation Association of Virginia, and the local Public Transit Advisory Board.
 She has received training from the National Transit Institute and the National Center for Mobility Management.
 Jennifer is a cartophile (map-lover), amateur genealogist, native-Pittsburgher, and loyal Steelers fan.